How much does an abortion cost?

 How much does a surgical abortion cost?

-While the average cost of a surgical abortion is generally less than $750, the exact cost can vary, depending in part on how long a person has been pregnant at the time of abortion.
+While the average cost of surgical abortion is generally less than $750, the exact cost can vary, depending in part on how long a person has been pregnant.

 According to a report from the University of California, San Francisco, the national median costs for an abortion in 2021 were: